nevermyuk/unixtools/Foundations/README.md

 echo 'No backslashes (\) here.
 Go out of ' \' ' and use them.'
 ```

-**`double quote` - Variable preceded by a dollar sign are specially treated but wildcards and single quotes lose special meaning**
+**`double quote` - Variable preceded by a dollar sign are specially treated but Wildcards and single quotes lose special meaning**

 #### Multi-line